nstonesplunk/cumulostrata/stackdriver-function-splunk-tf/README.md

 # Google Stackdriver to Splunk (through Cloud Functions) Terraform Automation
 ### Summary
 This template will create a logging export to Cloud PubSub based on a user provided Stackdriver Logging filter.
 The template also deploys a Cloud Function that sends events from the Cloud PubSub sink topic to Splunk using the HTTP Event Collector method.
+A retry Pub/Sub topic and associated retry Cloud Function is included in in this template.

 ### Prerequisites
 * Install [terraform](https://learn.hashicorp.com/terraform/getting-started/install.html)